fluxninja/aperture/docs/content/reference/configuration/spec.md

 <!-- vale on -->

 The input signal to the controller.
-Deprecated: v3.0.0.
-Use signal inside the _AIMD Throttling Strategy_ instead.

 </dd>
 </dl>